numpde/idom/docs/source/guides/escape-hatches/distributing-javascript.rst

-Distributing Javascript
+Distributing JavaScript
 =======================

-There are two ways that you can distribute your :ref:`Custom Javascript Components`:
+There are two ways that you can distribute your :ref:`Custom JavaScript Components`:

 - Using a CDN_
 - In a Python package via PyPI_

 These options are not mutually exclusive though, and it may be beneficial to support both options.
-For example, if you upload your Javascript components to NPM_ and also bundle your Javascript inside a Python package, in principle your users can determine which work best for them.
+For example, if you upload your JavaScript components to NPM_ and also bundle your JavaScript inside a Python package, in principle your users can determine which work best for them.
 Regardless though, either you or, if you give then the choice, your users, will have to consider the tradeoffs of either approach.

-- :ref:`Distributing Javascript via CDN_` - Most useful in production-grade applications
+- :ref:`Distributing JavaScript via CDN_` - Most useful in production-grade applications
   where its assumed the user has a network connection.
-In this scenario a CDN's `edge network <https://en.wikipedia.org/wiki/Edge_computing>`__ can be used to bring the Javascript source closer to the user in order to reduce page load times.
+In this scenario a CDN's `edge network <https://en.wikipedia.org/wiki/Edge_computing>`__ can be used to bring the JavaScript source closer to the user in order to reduce page load times.

-- :ref:`Distributing Javascript via PyPI_` - This method is ideal for local usage since the user can server all the Javascript components they depend on from their computer without requiring a network connection.
+- :ref:`Distributing JavaScript via PyPI_` - This method is ideal for local usage since the user can server all the JavaScript components they depend on from their computer without requiring a network connection.

-Distributing Javascript via CDN_
+Distributing JavaScript via CDN_
 --------------------------------

-Under this approach, to simplify these instructions, we're going to ignore the problem of distributing the Javascript since that must be handled by your CDN.
+Under this approach, to simplify these instructions, we're going to ignore the problem of distributing the JavaScript since that must be handled by your CDN.
 For open source or personal projects, a CDN like https://unpkg.com/ makes things easy by automatically preparing any package that's been uploaded to NPM_.
 If you need to roll with your own private CDN, this will likely be more complicated.